jkalbhenn/module.js/README.md

     "a.b.c"

 ## Compatibility
-There are two builds with equivalent functionality - one only for modern browsers, and one for modern and older browsers.
+There are two builds with equivalent functionality - one only for modern browsers, and one for modern and older browsers

-``module.js`` runs only on browsers supporting at least javascript 1.8, that is, all common, up to date browsers in the year 2012.
+``module.js`` runs only on browsers supporting at least javascript 1.8, that is, all common, up to date browsers in the year 2012

-``module.compat.js`` is like ``module.js`` but includes support for older browser versions, for example microsoft internet explorer before version 9.
+``module.compat.js`` is like ``module.js`` but includes support for older browser versions, for example microsoft internet explorer before version 9

 ## Implementation
-module.js is implemented in plain javascript, ~1300 bytes minified and gzipped, and uses [ded/script.js](https://github.com/ded/script.js) for loading dependencies.
+module.js is implemented in plain javascript, ~1300 bytes minified and gzipped, and uses [ded/script.js](https://github.com/ded/script.js) for loading dependencies

 - Modules are never imported multiple times
 - Dependencies are loaded asynchronuously
-- Namespaces are used because at definition all modules share the same toplevel namespace and there seems to be no other way to separate individual modules

 ## License
 - module.js part of the code: [GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt) or later. ``module.src.js`` contains easily visible comments for detailed licensing information